Skip to content

 Before May 2026, the implicit audit question was "are you backed up?"
 After it, the question is sharper: "have you restored, and can you show me the evidence?"
 Institutions that can hand over a dated, signed restore record will move through their next audit quickly.
 The rest will be improvising in the room.

-Further reading: the ASD Essential Eight guidance sets out the restore-testing expectation in detail.
+sets out the restore-testing expectation in detail.

 ← All resources